sss999527/ropo-for-BC_MDA/README.md

 ## Acknowledgments

 ## Miscellaneous
-Due to the adaptation of text classification and and multimodal adaptation, some programs are inconvenient to display, and will be released once they are organized.
+Due to the further completion of text classification and multimodal adaptation, some unimportant programs are not displayed, and once sorted out and annotated, the complete code will be released.